We prepare verbal and written appraisals for a variety of purposes.

-When seeking insurance coverage, insurance companies generally require documentation of the replacement value of the client’s collection.
-In view of the recent volatility of the art market, appraisals should be updated every three to five years to ensure that the valuation stays consistent with changing market conditions.
+Insurance companies generally require an illustrated written appraisal report of the Replacement Value of the client’s collection.
+Appraisals should be updated every three to five years to ensure that the valuation reflects changing market conditions.

 Damage and Loss Claims